oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Awu.md

 dob: 2003-02-10
 Gender-Identity: Female
 ---
-Awux is a [character](Characters.md) as a contestant on the [Megarchive Warehouse Show](../../../Megarchive%20Warehouse%20Show/Megarchive%20Warehouse%20Show.md).
+Awu is a [character](Characters.md) as a contestant on the [Megarchive Warehouse Show](../../../Megarchive%20Warehouse%20Show/Megarchive%20Warehouse%20Show.md).

 ## Identity

-Awux is a Fujitsu AWU18CXQ [heat pump](Air%20Conditioners.md).
-Her name is pronounced as A-wu-xy, AKA Awu-See.
+Awux is a Fujitsu AWU18CXQ [heat pump](../../Species/Air%20Conditioners.md).
+Her name is pronounced as A-wu, AKA Awu.

 She was born in February 10, 2003.
 She is a sapphic cisgender female (she/her).
 She likes women basically.